After hearing an October 2018 Azhar speech, Dar offered himself as Pulwama bomber

 Pulwama attack: NIA charges 19 including Masood Azhar, his brother Rauf Asghar

-Lot of digital, forensic, documentary and oral evidence establishing a fool-proof case against the accused for this dastardly and barbaric attack has been collected.
+A lot of digital, forensic, documentary and oral evidence establishing a fool-proof case against the accused of this dastardly and barbaric attack has been collected.
 The charge-sheet has brought on record the all-out involvement of Pakistan-based entities to carry out terrorist strikes in India and to incite and provoke Kashmiri youth.